 One of my favorite films of all time is Chocolat starring Juliette Binoche and Judi Dench.
 It has all the elements of a perfect story—food, love, sex, religion and politics.
 There’s a scene in the film of a dinner party, where friends gather to laugh, eat incredible food and enjoy each other’s company—enjoy life.
 It’s perfection in all its imperfect glory.

 I’m fortunate enough to be part of a ‘dinner club’ of sorts; a monthly gathering of like-minded, art-loving friends who gather together under the roof of an historic, rough-around-the-edges, pink hotel.
 Every month, our gracious hosts choose an artist to honor with a specialty menu, with food items reflecting the life and personality of the chosen artist.
-Our two hosts, a fine artist and a culinary artist invest hours of their time in creating magical evenings to share with their group of friends, of which I find myself luck to be a part of.
+Our two hosts, a fine artist and a culinary artist, invest hours of their time in creating magical evenings to share with their group of friends, of which I find myself lucky to be a part of.

 Past dinners honored artists such as Pablo Picasso, Cole Porter, Henri Matisse, Gertrude Stein and many others.
 We’ve been blind-folded, intoxicated and completely satisfied with food and friendship.
 This month’s dinner honored the first living artist, a local painter and artist extraordinaire, Edwin Kayton.